Support For Carers

 Anyone can become a carer and many people do not recognise themselves as a carer.
 A carer can be a partner or spouse, other relative or friend and may not live in the same house as the person they care for.

-The new Carers (Scotland) Act 2016 will come into force on 1st April 2018.
+The new Carers (Scotland) Act 2016 came into force on 1st April 2018.
 This law will ensure that all adult and young carers in Scotland are better supported, so that they can continue to care, if they wish to, in good health whilst having a life of their own outside caring.
 More so for young carers to make sure they have a childhood first and foremost.
-The Act requires the Scottish Government to set out the rights of carers and publish it as a ‘Carers Charter’ (will be live April 2018).
+The Act requires the Scottish Government to set out the rights of carers and publish it as a ‘Carers Charter’.

 Carers Appreciation Card – North Ayrshire Health & Social Care Partnership